mlflow/mlflow/docs/source/llms/deployments/index.rst

 Step 6: Send Requests Using the Client API
 ------------------------------------------
-See the :ref:`gateway_client_api` section for further information.
+See the :ref:`deployments_client_api` section for further information.

 Step 7: Send Requests to Routes via REST API
 --------------------------------------------
 You can now send requests to the exposed routes.
-See the :ref:`REST examples <gateway_rest_api>` for guidance on request formatting.
+See the :ref:`REST examples <deployments_rest_api>` for guidance on request formatting.

 Step 8: Compare Provider Models
 -------------------------------
 Here's an example of adding a new model from a provider to determine which model instance is better for a given use case.

-Firstly, update the :ref:`MLflow AI Gateway config <gateway_configuration>` YAML file with the additional route definition to test:
+Firstly, update the :ref:`MLflow AI Gateway config <deployments_configuration>` YAML file with the additional route definition to test:

 .. code-block:: yaml